Skip to Content

 Santa Cecilia Granite

-Characteristics: Santa Cecilia granite is also known as Giallo Cecilia, St Cecilia, St Cecilia Classic, this type of granite has a beige background with burgundy, gold and dark gray veins.
+Characteristics: Santa Cecilia granite is also known as Giallo Cecilia, St Cecilia, or St Cecilia Classic; this type has a beige background with burgundy, gold, and dark gray veins.

 Cost: $30 per square foot (3cm thick)